It's the Girl in the Red Truck, Charlie Brown

-It's the Girl in the Red Truck, Charlie Brown is the 32nd prime-time animated television special based upon the popular comic strip Peanuts, by Charles M. Schulz.
+It's the Girl in the Red Truck, Charlie Brown is the 32nd prime-time animated television special based upon the comic strip Peanuts, by Charles M. Schulz.
 It is a hybrid of animation and live-action footage, and features Spike instead of the core Peanuts characters.
 A spin-off focused on Spike's unrequited love for a young woman, it was described as being similar to Beauty and the Beast.
-The special has been released on home video only once, that being a VHS release from Paramount Home Media Distribution released on January 9, 1996.
+This Peanuts special was not well-received by critics.

 Plot

 Spike waves to a young woman driving an old red Chevrolet pickup truck through the desert of Needles, California every day; it is the highlight of his day.
 In this combined animated and live-action special, we meet her, aerobics instructor Jenny, who wants to be a big city jazz dancer.
 She and Spike drive around, looking at the desert scenery and spending some time at a roller rink.
 However, when Spike is accidentally thrown out of the rink, he runs off, and is pursued by people on a nighttime coyote hunt.

 A sub-plot sees Jenny's boyfriend, Jeff, set up an audition for her, which she is angry about because he did it without consulting her.